Meet Adrienne Ross Scanlan

 I’m an award-winning author and a freelance developmental editor.

 My nature writing, personal essays, memoirs, and other creative nonfiction explore repair, restoration, and resilience.
 What I write about comes from my life experiences, whether being a mother, restoring salmon runs in city streams, or exploring landscapes of nature, spirit, family, politics, and community.
-I am a member of the NW Science Writers Association and other networks that bridge writers with readers.
+I am a member of the NW Science Writers Association, the Author Event Network (see my Book Clubs and Events page), and other networks that bridge writers with readers.

 From 2012 to 2017, I was the nonfiction editor of the Blue Lyra Review: A Literary Magazine of Diverse Voices, which celebrated four “notable essay” mentions in Best American Essays.
 Back issues are online, thanks to the Wayback Machine.

-Among my (too many) other hats, I am also a reviewer for the New York Journal of Books, with a particular interest in books about nature, science, and the environment, Jewish life and culture, creativity, and the writing life.
+Among my (too many) other hats, I had the good fortune of being a judge (nonfiction category) for the Independent Publishers of New England (IPNE) 2024 Book Awards, a pleasure I hope to repeat in 2025.
+I am also a reviewer for the New York Journal of Books, with a particular interest in books about nature, science, and the environment, Jewish life and culture, creativity, and the writing life.

-My writing is inspired by my work as a (sub)urban naturalist.
+My writing is inspired by my love of nature.

 As a former New Yorker (who still reads the New York Times), I have spent the last 25 years in the Puget Sound region as a lay naturalist, citizen scientist, and ecological restoration volunteer, not to mention my former day job as a freelance grant writer working primarily with environmental and arts organizations.